fedbiomed/fedbiomed/docs/user-guide/nodes/configuring-nodes.md

     - `public_key`: Path to public key to share with other parties (nodes and researcher) use in secure HTTP connection.
     - `mpspdz_ip`: The IP address that will be used for launching MP-SPDZ instance.
     - `mpsdpz_port`: The port that will be used for launching MP-SPDZ instance.
-    - `allow_default_biprimes`: Boolean (True/False) to allow default biprimes for key generation.
-    - `default_biprimes_dir` ": Relative path to the directory where default biprimes files are kept, from this configuration file

 - **Researcher:**
     - `ip`: The IP address of the researcher component that the node will connect to.